raugadh/powershell-profile/README.md

 # 🎨 PowerShell Profile (Pretty PowerShell)

-A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.
+This is A Fork of Chris's Repo based on my personal requirements A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.

 ## ⚡ One Line Install (Elevated PowerShell Recommended)